alm-tools/alm/docs/contributing/README.md

 > Our goal with this project is to have a super simple + low barrier to entry for development.
 All you should need is nodejs + git.
 There should be be no complexity in the development setup or workflow 🌹

+NOTE: if you plan to work on a new feature please ask on gitter first https://gitter.im/alm-tools/alm.
+We are focused on a great default UX with limited customizability so not all features will be accepted.

 # Requirements
 You need: